SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **KPIs**

+- New backend API in production
-- New swh-scanner version in production embedding the “show CVE” feature
+- New swh-scanner version released embedding the “show CVE” feature

 Review existing documentation according to identified personas
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^